-Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days bores me — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe isn't Like-worthy — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I can now omit vowels and apostrophes with impunity.
+'Coz propah spelling is so last century.

 I’m not going to apologise for this coronavirus post.
 It’s likely to piss you off.
 That’s the point.
 Check you’re wearing your big trousers then dive in if you think you can handle it.

 - · 2140 words (wastes about 10 mins)

 We’re told the NHS is in crisis and needs funding.
 Let’s step back a moment and find out if it’s true and who’s to blame.
 The answer might surprise you.

 - · 447 words (wastes about 2 mins)

 If opticians want people to visit more regularly and not regard them as wealth-sucking ogres, they’re going to have to start listening.